temujin9/mezovy/pcs/villains/Berko of the Yutch.md

     Berko of the Yutch

 Got help from Yarik who hired an assassin, not understanding that the cousin whose eye they took stood next in line to the Yutesh throne.
 The prior Count Yutesh hushed up loss of the direct heir to the simulacrum hags.

+Regular leadership and the quiet but fierce love of his people.